MasaAsami/pysynthdid/README.md

   - If different scales are mixed, as is usually the case in traditional regression, preprocessing such as logarithmic transformation is likely to be necessary

 ## Warning:
+- This module is still under development.
+- Classic SCM is also implemented for comparison, but it is still not W(V) considering the so-called `V` (importance).
-This module is still under development.
-Please check the logic carefully before using this.
+- Please check the logic carefully before using this.
 (Some optimization algorithms have been simplified.)